Mino

 Syncing happens automatically and usually doesn’t take long, but the speed depends on your internet connection.
 You don’t need to do anything, it updates in the background.

-However, the first time you launch the app on a new device, syncing might take a little longer than usual, especially if you have created many planners on your other device.
+However, the first time you launch the app on a new device, syncing might take a little longer than usual, especially if you have created many journals on your other device.
 This is because the app needs to load all existing data from iCloud.

 -